thomasloven/pyplejd/README.md

 Device responds to setpoint read requests with the current setpoint value.
 This is the response to the `AA 0102 045C` read request (01 02 → 01 03 pattern).

-Note: Manual knob changes on the device may also trigger setpoint updates, but these would also use the same 01 03 read response format.
+Note: Manual knob changes on the device also trigger setpoint updates

 ### Temperature limits register (0x0460)